SERVED AND COUNTING

 To ensure facilities are available at “below” market rates to non-profit early childhood education providers with proven track records so the providers can utilize their limited resources to provide high-quality programs.

 To handle and provide facility maintenance and capital repairs at the early learning centers, which allows the providers to concentrate efforts on quality childhood program delivery.

-To estimate and forecast future maintenance and capital expenditures to ensure the early learning centers remain safe, nurturing centers, and that the facilities continue to serve its intended purpose of providing quality early learning programs.
+To estimate and forecast future maintenance and capital expenditures to ensure the early learning facilities remain safe, nurturing centers, and that the facilities continue to serve its intended purpose of providing quality early learning programs.

 - Incorporated in 1999 as a 501c(3) functioning primarily with volunteers and in-kind services

 - Took the lead in 1999 to re-align the Fulton County Head Start program

-- Partnered with Smart Start Georgia (GELI in1999) to develop a master plan to address the need for quality early learning centers
+- Partnered with UW/Smart Start Georgia (GELI in1999) to develop a master plan to address the need for quality early learning centers

 - Raised millions in dollars to own, construct or renovate 15 high-quality early learning centers in Fulton, DeKalb, Gwinnett, Paulding, Barrow

-- In 19+ years, ELPM centers accumulatively served approximately 36,000 young children, their families and local communities
+- In 20 years, ELPM centers accumulatively served approximately 39,000 young children, their families

 - Performs on-going maintenance and capital expenditures of centers, forecasting for future maintenance and capital expenditures